The Phillies' clubhouse these days is filled with more talent than they've had in seven years, and it's not just because of alumni weekend.

 In the bullpen, the Phils have enough right now even when Seranthony Dominguez is used before the ninth inning.
 On Sunday, Dominguez came on for Nola in the seventh inning - the earliest he's been used since mid-June - but the Phils were able to get six outs from veterans Pat Neshek and Tommy Hunter to seal the win.

 The standout hero on Sunday, though, was Asdrubal Cabrera, who homered for the second straight game, this time winning it with a two-run shot in the eighth.
 It was Cabrera's 20th of the season and second as a Phillie.
 Whether or not Scott Kingery is the future, Cabrera gives the Phillies so much more offensively right now.
 He's also been solid defensively at shortstop, a position few thought Cabrera could still play.
+He's made all 16 plays at him, and even a few flashy ones, in his 32 innings at short as a Phillie.

 "Asdrubal being in the heart of our lineup definitely lengthens us and that's why Matt Klentak went out and got him," Gabe Kapler said.
 "It was really important because it does make our lineup deeper.
 Asdrubal in the middle of our lineup gives us a threat and wears opposing pitchers down even more.